Julian22222/PRACTICE/CICD/README.md

 - To Choose Workflow extensions
   [GitHub Actions Marketplace](https://github.com/marketplace?type=actions)

+  In Marketplace we can find --> Bot, extensions, apps, filter, erc.
+Actions in Marketplace are workflow code pices that have already written by other developers.
+That we can use in our workflows

+  - To use action from GitHub Actions Marketplace in workflow we put --> uses: ....

 [GitHub Runners Docs](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)

 GitHub Actions - automates your build, test and deployment workflow with simple and secure CI/CD